 A Tough Mudder is bush league compared to this.

-The race, created in 2005 by Ultra athletes Joe DeSena and Andy Weinberg, was developed as a way for competitors to test themselves both mentally and physically.
+The race, created in 2005 by ultrarunners Joe DeSena and Andy Weinberg, was developed as a way for competitors to test themselves both mentally and physically.

-Physically, participants could be asked to chop and carry wood for hours on end, complete a 30-mile hike in challenging terrain, or assembe a LEGO structure with pieces found at the bottom of a pond.
+Physically, participants could be asked to chop and carry wood for hours on end, complete a 30-mile hike on challenging terrain, or assembe a LEGO structure with pieces they have to find at the bottom of a pond.

 Mentally, competitors don’t know what time the race technically starts, where and when it will end or what exhausting challenge they can expect to complete next, as race directors keep nearly all details a secret.

-In fact, the only thing 27-year-old Philadelphia resident Kyle Wegman did know ahead of time, is that if he didn’t get media coverage, he would have to perform 2,500 burpees with a weighted vest before starting the race.
+In fact, the only thing 27-year-old Kyle Wegman of Philadelphia did know ahead of time, is that if he didn’t get media coverage, he would have to perform 2,500 burpees with a weighted vest before starting the race.
 (That’s an estimated six straight hours of burpees!)

 That’s where I come in.
 This is Wegman’s story.

 In January of 2013, Wegman was 50 pounds overweight, a smoker, and a far cry from leading a healthy lifestyle — until a friend turned him on to CrossFit.

 Wegman, an operations manager at Paul Down’s Cabinetmakers in Bridgeport, was immediately hooked and began training at CrossFit KOP where he met fellow athlete Mike Petrizzo.